Captrust Financial Advisors Sells 1,100 Shares of Wheaton Precious Metals Corp. (NYSE:WPM)

-Captrust Financial Advisors trimmed its stake in Wheaton Precious Metals Corp.
-(NYSE:WPM) by 13.5% in the fourth quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The institutional investor owned 7,075 shares of the company’s stock after selling 1,100 shares during the quarter.
-Captrust Financial Advisors’ holdings in Wheaton Precious Metals were worth $295,000 at the end of the most recent reporting period.
+Captrust Financial Advisors reduced its holdings in shares of Wheaton Precious Metals Corp.
+(NYSE:WPM) by 13.5% in the 4th quarter, according to its most recent filing with the Securities and Exchange Commission.
+The firm owned 7,075 shares of the company’s stock after selling 1,100 shares during the quarter.
+Captrust Financial Advisors’ holdings in Wheaton Precious Metals were worth $295,000 as of its most recent SEC filing.

-Other hedge funds also recently bought and sold shares of the company.
-Aperio Group LLC grew its stake in Wheaton Precious Metals by 5.7% in the fourth quarter.
-Aperio Group LLC now owns 361,884 shares of the company’s stock valued at $15,105,000 after purchasing an additional 19,533 shares in the last quarter.
-Howland Capital Management LLC bought a new position in shares of Wheaton Precious Metals during the 4th quarter worth approximately $685,000.
-Cubist Systematic Strategies LLC boosted its stake in shares of Wheaton Precious Metals by 877.4% during the 3rd quarter.
-Cubist Systematic Strategies LLC now owns 86,795 shares of the company’s stock worth $4,259,000 after acquiring an additional 77,915 shares during the period.
-Kopernik Global Investors LLC boosted its stake in shares of Wheaton Precious Metals by 53.1% during the 4th quarter.
-Kopernik Global Investors LLC now owns 1,160,395 shares of the company’s stock worth $48,435,000 after acquiring an additional 402,627 shares during the period.
-Finally, Usca Ria LLC boosted its stake in shares of Wheaton Precious Metals by 10.4% during the 4th quarter.
-Usca Ria LLC now owns 63,175 shares of the company’s stock worth $2,637,000 after acquiring an additional 5,957 shares during the period.
-Hedge funds and other institutional investors own 59.45% of the company’s stock.
+Several other hedge funds and other institutional investors have also modified their holdings of the company.
+Guggenheim Capital LLC boosted its stake in shares of Wheaton Precious Metals by 26.8% during the 4th quarter.
+Guggenheim Capital LLC now owns 211,205 shares of the company’s stock worth $8,816,000 after acquiring an additional 44,579 shares during the period.
+Laidlaw Wealth Management LLC bought a new position in shares of Wheaton Precious Metals during the 4th quarter worth approximately $216,000.
+Engineers Gate Manager LP bought a new position in shares of Wheaton Precious Metals during the 4th quarter worth approximately $237,000.
+Gyon Technologies Capital Management LP bought a new position in shares of Wheaton Precious Metals during the 4th quarter worth approximately $1,192,000.
+Finally, Janus Henderson Group PLC boosted its stake in shares of Wheaton Precious Metals by 10.8% during the 4th quarter.
+Janus Henderson Group PLC now owns 223,001 shares of the company’s stock worth $9,310,000 after acquiring an additional 21,720 shares during the period.
+Institutional investors own 59.45% of the company’s stock.

 Shares of NYSE WPM opened at $39.90 on Friday.
 The stock has a market capitalization of $17.93 billion, a PE ratio of 50.51, a P/E/G ratio of 8.78 and a beta of 0.55.
 The company has a debt-to-equity ratio of 0.12, a current ratio of 2.73 and a quick ratio of 2.73.
 The business has a fifty day moving average price of $38.20 and a two-hundred day moving average price of $42.82.
 Wheaton Precious Metals Corp. has a fifty-two week low of $27.41 and a fifty-two week high of $57.89.

-The business also recently disclosed a quarterly dividend, which will be paid on Tuesday, April 13th.
-Shareholders of record on Friday, March 26th will be issued a $0.13 dividend.
+The firm also recently declared a quarterly dividend, which will be paid on Tuesday, April 13th.
+Stockholders of record on Friday, March 26th will be paid a $0.13 dividend.
+This is a positive change from Wheaton Precious Metals’s previous quarterly dividend of $0.12.
 The ex-dividend date is Thursday, March 25th.
-This is a boost from Wheaton Precious Metals’s previous quarterly dividend of $0.12.
-This represents a $0.52 annualized dividend and a yield of 1.30%.
-Wheaton Precious Metals’s payout ratio is currently 85.71%.
+This represents a $0.52 annualized dividend and a dividend yield of 1.30%.
+Wheaton Precious Metals’s dividend payout ratio (DPR) is presently 85.71%.

 Several research analysts have recently commented on the company.
 TD Securities reiterated a “buy” rating and set a $76.00 target price (up from $60.00) on shares of Wheaton Precious Metals in a research note on Tuesday, March 16th.
-Credit Suisse Group reduced their target price on Wheaton Precious Metals from $64.00 to $62.00 and set a “neutral” rating for the company in a research note on Tuesday, February 2nd.
-Stifel Nicolaus upgraded Wheaton Precious Metals from a “hold” rating to a “buy” rating in a research note on Monday, February 8th.
-JPMorgan Chase & Co. assumed coverage on Wheaton Precious Metals in a research note on Wednesday, March 10th.
-They set an “overweight” rating and a $56.00 target price for the company.
-Finally, Canaccord Genuity reissued a “buy” rating and set a $82.00 price target on shares of Wheaton Precious Metals in a report on Thursday, March 18th.
+Stifel Nicolaus raised Wheaton Precious Metals from a “hold” rating to a “buy” rating in a report on Monday, February 8th.
+National Bank Financial assumed coverage on Wheaton Precious Metals in a report on Monday, January 11th.
+They set an “outperform” rating for the company.
+Credit Suisse Group dropped their price target on Wheaton Precious Metals from $64.00 to $62.00 and set a “neutral” rating for the company in a report on Tuesday, February 2nd.
+Finally, Berenberg Bank reissued a “buy” rating on shares of Wheaton Precious Metals in a report on Monday, March 1st.
 Five equities research analysts have rated the stock with a hold rating and eleven have issued a buy rating to the company’s stock.
 The company currently has an average rating of “Buy” and an average target price of $57.00.

 Wheaton Precious Metals Company Profile